Wotipati/Passive_Aggressive/README.md

 **This python script visualizes the process of Online Passive-Aggressive (PA) algorithm and PA-Ⅰ algorithm.**
 </br>
 PA algorithm is a margin based online learning algorithm[Crammer et al.] for binary classification.
-Unlike PA algorithm which is a hard-margin based method, PA-Ⅰ algorithm is a soft margin based method and robuster to noise.
+Unlike PA algorithm, which is a hard-margin based method, PA-I algorithm is a soft margin based method and robuster to noise.

 >"Koby Crammer, Ofer Dekel, Joseph Keshet, Shai Shalev-Shwartz, Yoram Singer, "Online Passive-Aggressive Algorithms" Journal of Machine Learning Research 7 (2006) 551–585."